bkiley113/all-things-lisp/a-gentle-introduction/chapter-three.md

 ## 3.8 QUOTED OBJECTS AND SYMBOLS/LISTS AS DATA

-Try to reason through these examples, they are fairly self-explanatory.
+Reason through these examples, they are fairly self-explanatory.

 ```
 (equal kirk spock)   => Error!
 KIRK unassigned variable.